 Employees of the District have an obligation and responsibility to conduct business within guidelines that prohibit actual or potential conflicts of interest.
 An actual or potential conflict of interest occurs when an employee is in a position to influence a decision regarding the District's business dealings that may result in a personal gain for that employee, relative or friend.
-Employees of the District should not refer customers to private contractors.
-If a customer needs the services of a plumber, engineer, contractor, etc., the employee should simply refer the customer to local listings.
-A District employee may not:
+The Employees of the District and its employees-should not refer userscustomers to private contractors.
+If a customer needs the services of a plumber, engineer, contractor, etc{1,2} the District employee should simply refer the customer to local listings.
+Under Missouri law it is illegal for aA District employee tomay not: